Spanish

 Block Construction

-Encourages creative problem-solving activities; helps the child achieve an understanding of sizes, shapes, and numbers, balance precision, and form; encourages language development as he/she works, shares, and talks with others.
+Encourages creative problem-solving activities; helps the student achieve an understanding of sizes, shapes, and numbers, balance precision, and form; encourages language development as he/she works, shares, and talks with others.

 Family Living Centers